peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string text,
         string html);

-Sets the body of this message to a multipart body with plain text and HTML versions of the same message.
+Sets the body of this message to a multipart body with plain text and Hypertext Markup Language (HTML) versions of the same message.
 The character sequences CR (carriage return, "\r" , U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.

 <b>Parameters:</b>